romeorizzi/TALight/README.md

 However, we also advise you to get at least a rough idea of what git has to offer you.
 Again, the [Documentation page of the Git community](https://git-scm.com/doc) is an ideal place where to get directions.

 The main reasons for you to get into `git` are: not only `git` offers you important facilities (free and robust) like backups and working directories that you can in simplicity share among your devices, and powerful and intrinsically safe time machines over them and on your work, but it offers you the means to share and collaborate on your projects and, in fact, it is the portal to the world of open source projects (git was designed by Linus Torvalds in order to scale up its projects concerning the development of the Linux operating system to a wide collaborative dimension).
-Not only TAlight is open source software, but we foresee and foster that problem makers from different countries/regions (but maybe of a same discipline) might collaborate on more or less open didactic projects.
+Not only TALight is open source software, but we foresee and foster that problem makers from different countries/regions (but maybe of a same discipline) might collaborate on more or less open didactic projects.
 </details>

 ___